AFC Grants Application Guide

 (Up to $15,000)

-The Projects stream provides funding to carry out one or some of the actions (projects) identified in the Planning phase.
-To be eligible for Stream 2: Projects grant funding, applicants are required to have completed an age-friendly assessment and action plan within the last 10 years- completed either through the Stream 1: Planning grant or through an existing and current age-friendly assessment and action plan developed by local and Indigenous governments, organizations, and communities.
-Some examples of age-friendly projects can be found here.
+The Projects Stream provides funding to complete one or more actions identified during the planning phase.
+To be eligible for Stream 2: Projects funding, applicants must have finished an age-friendly assessment and action plan within the past 10 years.
+This can be done through a Stream 1: Planning grant or another current age-friendly plan developed by a local or Indigenous government, organization, or community.
+Here are some examples of age-friendly projects.

 Application Tip

-Connect with us to talk about adding an equity lens to your project
+Talk with us about adding an equity lens to your project

 Application